 The surname Buckmaster was first found in Leicestershire where they held a family seat as Lords of the Manor of Buckminster at the time of the Norman Conquest of England by Duke William of Normandy in 1066 A.D. in that shire.
 Conjecturally they are descended from the 'son of Walter', a Norman noble, who held these lands from the Bishop of Lincoln at the time of the taking of the Domesday Book survey in the year 1086 A.D.
 The church in the village is said to be the site of baptismal of Anglo Saxon converts.

-Important Dates for the Buckmaster family
+Early History of the Buckmaster family

 This web page shows only a small excerpt of our Buckmaster research.
 Another 40 words (3 lines of text) covering the years 1566, 1545, 1513, 1514, 1530, 1532, 1539, 1541, 1545 and 1546 are included under the topic Early Buckmaster History in all our PDF Extended History products and printed products wherever possible.